 It’s a well-known fact that spider silk is stronger than steel and tougher than Kevlar, yet flexible enough to be made into a variety of different shapes.
 A new study has also shown that the material is also smart.

-Using computer models of spider silk and experiments on the webs of common European garden spiders (Araneus diadematus), the researchers found that a web’s way of reacting to different levels of stress are quite unique.
-Light wind will soften the web, allowing it to lengthen but retain its overall structure.
+Using computer models of spider silk and experiments on the webs of common European garden spiders (Araneus diadematus), the researchers found that a web’s way of reacting to different levels of stress is quite unique.
+A light wind will soften the web, allowing it to lengthen but retain its overall structure.
 A stronger wind at a specific location makes the silk go rigid enough for it to break.

 If only small portions of the web come apart, the overall structural integrity of the web is heightened.
 The researchers discovered that if up to a tenth of the threads are removed, the remaining structure is able to carry 3 to 10% more weight.